STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Proposed Approach

-The next step is to compute a pairwise dissimilarity score for each teacher-student layer pair.
+The next step is to compute a pairwise embedding dissimilarity score for each teacher-student layer pair.
 Again, we project the features into $d_a$.
-For calculating the attention scores, we averaged over the node dimension before projecting, as our goal was to identify important layers.
-When calculating the pairwise dissimilarity, we want to incorporate the per-node embeddings.
+For calculating the attention scores, we average over the node dimension before projecting, as our goal was to identify important layers.
+When calculating the pairwise embedding dissimilarity, we want to incorporate the per-node embeddings.
 So, we use a separate set of projection matrices.
-We use $P_t \in R^{d_t \times d_a}$ and $P_s \in R^{d_s \times d_a}$ to represent the projections.
+We use $\matr{P}_t \in \mathbb{R}^{d_t \times d_a}$ and $\matr{P}_s \in \mathbb{R}^{d_s \times d_a}$ to represent the projections.
 However, distance metrics are less semantically valuable if $d_a$ is high.
-To alleviate this problem, we define a trainable matrix $P \in R^{d_a \times d_a}$ to project all vectors into the subspace defined by the column space of $P$.
-Since the cardinality of the subspace defined by the column space of $P$ will be smaller than or equal to the cardinality of $R^{d_a}$, distance metrics within the subspace will be more valuable on average compared to distance metrics in $R^{d_a}$.
+To alleviate this problem, we define a trainable matrix $\matr{P} \in \mathbb{R}^{d_a \times d_a}$ to project all vectors into the subspace defined by the column space of $\matr{P}$.
+Since the rank of $\matr{P}$ can be less than $d_a$, distance metrics within the learned subspace can be more semantically valuable.

-The final step is to average over the embedding dimension and then produce $D \in R^{T_l \times S_l}$, which gives dissimilarity scores for each teacher-student layer pair.
-For calculating the dissimilarity, we experiment with Euclidean and cosine distance, but Euclidean distance generally tends to perform better.
-The dissimilarity score for a layer pair $(i, j)$ can be represented as:
+The final step is to average over the embedding dimension and then produce the embedding dissimilarity matrix $\matr{D}_{\text{emb}} \in \mathbb{R}^{T_l \times S_l}$.
+Its elements give the dissimilarity scores for each teacher-student layer pair.
+To calculate the embedding dissimilarity, we experiment with Euclidean and cosine distance, but Euclidean distance generally tends to perform better.
+The embedding dissimilarity score for a layer pair $(i, j)$ can be represented as: where $\matr{T}_i$ and $\matr{S}_j$ are the node feature maps for the respective layers, and $\vect{1}_{d_a}$ is a vector of ones in $\mathbb{R}^{d_a}$.